 Working Holiday Makers are not necessarily Australian residents for taxation purposes.
 Non residents are liable for a higher level of taxation and there is no tax free threshold.
 A non-resident will pay tax on every dollar of income earned in Australia and are defined as someone whose usual home is overseas and who doesn’t intend to remain in Australia permanently.
 Be sure to check if you are being taxed as a non-resident.
 You can the government’s Determination of residency online tool to determine whether you are a resident for tax purposes or not.
 This can change during your time here, revisit this tool at any time.

-GST is a 10% tax added to all goods and services in Australia.
+GST is an indirect or consumption tax (of 10%) added to all goods and services in Australia.
+Similar to VAT or MOMs elsewhere.
 It’s included in the price of most items (exclusions include most foods).